 Here lies the practical use of all prior data visualization.
 Understanding users, behaviors, and preferences help teams with what audiences want.
 As a result, companies can blend the product's strengths with users' ever-changing desires.
 This analysis will enhance the right paths to re-establish new maturity stages.

-There are many techniques companies can follow to forecast success.
+There are many techniques companies can follow for success forecasting.
 Each business fits different procedures.
 These adapt to companies' processes, timelines, and pipelines.
 Still, there is a list of interconnected practices for PLM processes.
 These are:

 A good from-scratch technique is adding a work team dedicated to sustainable processes.
 These teams would handle the operations and their outcomes, focusing on strategy.